How do you write a Board of Directors Resolution? | Aprio

 Why is a board of directors resolution required?

-Board resolutions are typically needed for the following actions.
+The board will typically only need board resolutions for the following actions.
 Here are some types of board resolutions:

 • Entering a long-term lease agreement